boostercloud/booster/docs/chapters/05_going-deeper.md

 Azure provider implement the experimental **Booster** `synth` command.
 This command will generate [Terrafom](https://www.terraform.io/) templates from your code.
 It will also generate needed files to deploy your Booster application using [cdktf](https://learn.hashicorp.com/tutorials/terraform/cdktf).

-Running `synth` command, for example `Booster synth -e production` will generate following files:
+Running `synth` command, for example `boost synth -e production` will generate following files:

 * A file `cdktf.json`: A basic json file to deploy your application using `cdktf`
 * A folder `cdktf.out`: with the Terraform templates.